Roland MC-202: Sequencer

 The MC-202 includes a sequencer that can play back two separate sequences simultaneously.
 Two sets of CV/Gate connectors on the rear of the unit allow for routing the sequences to external synthesizers.
 One of the two sequences is used to control the internal synthesiser.
 The sequencer is programmed much like Roland's early digital MC-4 and MC-8 Microcomposer sequencers, whereby notes are entered with pitch, length and gate length.
 Additionally, each note in the sequence can have an accent and slide, which is similar to the TB-303 and allows for so called acid sequences.
-The SH-101 lacks the ability to programme accents.
+The SH-101 lacks the ability to program accents.

 The sequences are lost if the unit is powered down, however a tape interface is provided so that sequences can be stored to and recalled from an audio tape recorder.

 There are DIN sync inputs and outputs which allow the unit to synchronise playback, either as master or slave, with other DIN sync-equipped instruments such as the TB-303 or the Roland TR-808.
 The unit can also generate and sync to frequency-shift keying signals from a tape recorder.
 The MC-303 was built in 1996 and is a digital successor of the MC-202.